nolan-h-hamilton/Consenrich/docs/source/modules.rst

 In the following browser snapshot, we sweep several key matching parameters.

 As opposed to the configs in :ref:`additional-examples`, here, we set ``matchingParams.merge: false`` to clearly illustrate contrasting results.
-Note that the matching routine requires only seconds of runtime, and it is straightforward to run multiple configurations and compare results.
+Note that the matching routine requires only seconds of runtime, and it is straightforward to run multiple configurations and compare results for a given use-case.

 .. image:: ../images/structuredPeaks.png
   :alt: Structured Peaks